How to gently night wean a breastfed baby or toddler

 Move on to doing the same four steps above, this time when your child is in a lighter sleep state (around 5 minutes after falling asleep).

 When the above has worked for at least five nights in a row:

-If you would like to learn more about infant sleep, including many more sleep tips check out my latest book, available for pre-order now:
+If you would like to learn more about infant sleep, including many more sleep tips check out my latest book, available HERE:

 Posted on August 10, 2014, in Babies, Toddlers and tagged baby sleep, baby won't sleep, gentle sleep coach, gentle sleep training, night weaning, nightweaning, sleeping through the night, stop night feeds, stopping night feeds, toddler sleep, toddler won't sleep, weaning baby from the breast, weaning toddler from the breast.
 Bookmark the permalink.
 8 Comments.